 For example, research into the cosmetic use of royal jelly by Dr. Paolo Rovesti reported a number of positive results using royal jelly, queen bee larvae and a combination of royal jelly and larvae.
 The pictures below are before and after treatments with royal jelly alone.

 It is difficult to see major skin improvements in the photographs above, particularly given that the lighting used in the before and after treatments differs.
-When we also note that the creams and face-packs Rovesti used contained 3% royal jelly (which is a much higher concentration than that used in commercial face creams), and that he did not seem to have added a similar quantity of material to his controls, we may be justified in concluding that any skin improvements may simply have been due to hydration and not to some special ingredient of royal jelly.
-This would also explain why his cream with mashed bee embryo in honey produced similar results to those for royal jelly.
+When we also note that the creams and face-packs Rovesti used contained 3% royal jelly (which is a much higher concentration than that used in commercial face creams), and that he did not add a similar quantity of material to his controls, we may be justified in concluding that any skin improvements may simply have been due to hydration and not to some special ingredient of royal jelly.
+This would also explain why his cream with mashed bee embryo in honey produced similar results.

 Although there are still some adherents of royal jelly today (e.g. Burt’s Bees), by the middle of the 1960s the practice of using it in cosmetics was all but over in the United States.
 The same was not true in Europe or Asia where it continues to have a following (e.g., Lancôme and Shishedo); both places have long traditions of using honeybee products including honey, pollen, propolis and beeswax and will probably continue to use royal jelly in speciality cosmetics.